-In 1932 the Carnegie Foundation gave a grant to a Professor at Washington State University to develop the design for the ultimate keyboard.
+In 1932 the Carnegie Foundation gave a grant to a Professor at the University of Washington to develop the design for the ultimate keyboard.
 They had good reason to try – as study after study showed that the “QWERTY keyboard” (as it was commonly known) had a terribly inefficient design ever since it was patented back in 1878.

 The QWERTY keyboard was originally meant to offer a solution to the problem of keys sticking together on a typewriter by slowing typing down.
 The most commonly used letter combinations were placed further apart.
 The layout of the letters followed no intuitive logic.
 As a result, it worked for a short period – and solved the problem of sticking keys with an intentionally illogical and inefficient design.